echo-lalia/MicroHydra/README.md

 This means that a simple app can be contained as one script, which will be executed when the app is selected from the launcher.
 It also means more complicated apps can place a startup file in the apps directory, which imports anything it needs from another folder in the filesystem.

-Some apps for MH can be found [here](https://github.com/echo-lalia/MicroHydra-Apps), but there are many other apps (especially work-in-progress apps) living in other locations, as well.
+Some apps for MH can be found [here](https://github.com/echo-lalia/MicroHydra-Apps), but there are other apps (especially work-in-progress apps) living in other locations, as well.

-*Quick note about apps on the SD card: The apps wont be able to use SPI slot 2 for the display (or anything else) because it will be occupied by the SD card.
-Thankfully, the display works fine in slot 1.*

 <br /><br /><br />